mariamhasan21/20-python-projects/README.md

 2. Weight Conversion
 3. Temperature Conversion
 4. Email Slicer
+5.

-I may come from time to time to change my coding after I have better understanding of what I am writing
+I will come from time to time on this repository to update my coding after I have a better understanding of what I am writing